 This traditional Hungarian goulash is a beef stew cooked with lots of onions, Hungarian paprika, tomatoes and sweet peppers.
 Very popular in Hungary but also in other parts of Eastern Europe, this stew can be served with bread, pasta, like spaetzle, boiled or roasted potatoes and pickles.

-It is a very hearty dish that works best for chilly days.
+It is a hearty dish that works best for chilly days.
 It feeds a crowd, it is nutritious and very easy to make.
-It is a very comforting meal, perfect for your family.
+Also a comforting meal, makes the perfect dinner for your family.
 And no, contrary to popular belief here in the U.S., goulash is NOT made with ground beef or (heaven forbid) macaroni noodles!
 That is called American goulash and has nothing to do with the Hungarian one!

 How to make the traditional Hungarian goulash:

 Chop the meat into 1-inch pieces.
+I used beef but pork is perfectly acceptable.
+As I said before, the Hungarian cuisine uses more pork than beef anyway.
 In a big pot(you can use a Dutch oven), add vegetable oil or lard(the traditional way) and brown the meat.

 Chop the onions and add them to the meat together with the garlic and the peppers.